 The WREB Dental Hygiene Restorative Examination consists of the placement, carving and finishing of one (1) Class II amalgam and one (1) Class II composite restoration on a typodont.
 The assignment consists of one mesiocclusal (MO) and one distocclusal (DO) maxillary and mandibular molar preparation.

 Extensive Exam Preparation

-Candidate guides: All the necessary information about WREB policies, criteria and procedures for the exams.
-Preview them online December 10.
+Candidate guides: All the necessary information about WREB policies, criteria, and procedures for the exams

-Online Clinical Examination Reviews: Valuable insight into the clinical examination process, used in conjunction with the respective Candidate Guides.
-Preview them online December 10.
+Multiple Online Tutorials: Valuable insight into the clinical examination process, used in conjunction with the respective candidate guides